RevenueHunt/docs/docs/how-to-guides/recommend-products.md

 Follow these steps to set up product recommendations in your Shop Quiz: Product Recommendation Quiz:

-1. **Link Products to Choices**: Navigate to the [Link Products](https://docs.revenuehunt.com/reference/quiz-builder/#link-products) or [Link Collections/Categories](https://docs.revenuehunt.com/reference/quiz-builder/#link-collections) tab within your quiz setup.
-For each choice, link relevant products.
+1. **Link Products to Choices**: Navigate to the [Link Products/Collections/Upvote](https://docs.revenuehunt.com/reference/quiz-builder/#link-products) tab within your quiz setup.
+For each choice, link/upvote relevant products.
-    - You can link product variants, collections, tags, variant collections, vendor collections or all variants of the same product at once.
+    - You can link./upvote product variants, collections, tags, variant collections, vendor collections or all variants of the same product at once.
 2. **Edit the Results Page**: In the [Results Page](https://docs.revenuehunt.com/reference/quiz-builder/#results-page) tab you can edit the content of your results screen.
 You can add a heading, content block, image block, HTML block, Product Block or a Product Slot block.

     !!! tip